ibm-cloud-docs/discovery-data/migrate-to-v2.md

     The following tips can help you decide which fields to keep:

     -   Include the `text` field or any other field with textual content that you want to be able to enrich or search in Disocvery v2.
     -   Include any custom metadata that is stored in the document.
-This metatdata is typically specific to the application that leverages {{site.data.keyword.discoveryshort}} and is used to filter documents in a search.
+This metatdata is typically specific to the application that uses {{site.data.keyword.discoveryshort}} and is used to filter documents in a search.
 For example, `metadata.customer_id`.
     -   Do not include enrichments from {{site.data.keyword.discoveryshort}} v1.
 For example, `enriched_text.entities`. {{site.data.keyword.discoveryshort}} v2 generates its own enrichments.
-    -   Exclude fields that are generated by {{site.data.keyword.discoveryshort}} unless they are leveraged by your application and contain information that is unique to the v1 version of the document.
+    -   Exclude fields that are generated by {{site.data.keyword.discoveryshort}} unless they are used by your application and contain information that is unique to the v1 version of the document.
 In that case, rename the field so that it does not get replaced when the document is ingested into {{site.data.keyword.discoveryshort}} v2.
 For example, `extracted_metadata.publicationdate` is a field that is generated by {{site.data.keyword.discoveryshort}} when a document is ingested.
 Maybe you want to retain the `metadata.parent_document_id` information from v1 to understand how subdocuments were originally generated from a single source document.
     -   Avoid fields that have reserved field names.
 For more information, see [How fields are handled](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-index-overview#field-name-limits).

 1. Ingest each edited v1 JSON document into the {{site.data.keyword.discoveryshort}} v2 instance.
 The {{site.data.keyword.discoveryshort}} v1 document ID can be maintained in {{site.data.keyword.discoveryshort}} v2.
 For more information about how to retain the document ID, see [Retaining document IDs](#migrate-to-v2-keep-docid).